Mumax3-cQED/mumax3-cqed/README.txt

 This is a fork of the micromagnetic simulation open source software Mumax3 (https://mumax.github.io/).
 Mumax3-cQED, enhances Mumax3 by including the effect of coupling the magnet to an electromagnetic cavity.

-The core implementation of the cavity effect in Mumax3-cQED is contained in the file **cavity.go**, and also, several other files have been created or modified:
+The core implementation of the cavity effect in Mumax3-cQED is contained in the file **cavity.go**.
+Several other files have been created or modified:

 src/github.com/mumax/3
 ├── cmd